dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.5.4 =
+- Fix: `do_move()` checks the balance of sender, not current user.
+- Fix: Menu item now shows balance(s) of current user, not total wallet balance(s).
+- Improve: Knockout.js assets are now local, not served from CDN.
+- Add: FAQ section about supported coins.

 = 2.5.3 =
 - Fix: Issues with frontend JavaScript code that would prevent popups from being displayed.